amirhhashemi/tiptap-text-direction/README.md

 ## Usage

-In this example, I used React but it works with any framework that Tiptap supports.
+In this example I used React but it works with any framework that Tiptap supports.

 ```tsx
 import { useEditor, EditorContent } from "@tiptap/react";